2 Chronicles 18:2

 2 Chronicles 18:21 “He said, ‘I will go and be a deceiving spirit in the mouth of all his prophets.’
 Then He said, ‘You are to entice him and prevail also.
 Go and do so.’

-• 1Ki 22:21,22 Joh 8:44 1Jn 4:6 Rev 12:9 13:14 20:8
+- 1Ki 22:21,22 Jn 8:44 1Jn 4:6 Rev 12:9 13:14 20:8

-• a lying spirit (KJV): 2Ch 18:22 Ge 3:4,5
+- a deceiving spirit: 2Ch 18:22 Ge 3:4,5

-• Thou shalt (KJV): 2Ch 18:19 Judges 9:23 Job 1:12 2:6 Ps 109:17
+- You are to entice 2Ch 18:19 Judges 9:23 Job 1:12 2:6 Ps 109:17

 He said, ‘I will go and be a deceiving spirit in the mouth of all his prophets.’
 Then He said, ‘You are to entice him and prevail also.
-Go and do so.
+Go and do so -

 QUESTION - Why did God use a lying spirit to deceive Ahab?